A Selection of the Best Burgers in Jerusalem.

 Iwo’s Burger is a typical burger restaurant with American diner-style booths.
 The choice of burgers includes beef, veal, lamb or bacon, and among the more gourmet toppings are Emmental, Roquefort and Parmesan Cheese, Bacon, Goose Liver and Truffle Butter.
 They also serve a selection of sandwiches and salads, as well as, sticky chicken wings and tater tops with cheese.
 A classic beef burger is NIS 45 for 250g or NIS 61 with a side dish and a drink.
 Other burgers range in size and price, here is Iwo’s Burger English menu.
 Iwo’s Burger is open until 3 am, 7 days a week and they deliver within Jerusalem.

 The burgers at Captain Burger are better than the average chain but they are still fast-food burgers.
-Burger meals start at NIS 46 including a 110g burger and fries.
+Burger meals start at NIS 54 including a 110g burger, fries and a drink.
 You can order Captain Burger online in Hebrew.

 Captain Burger, 4 David Remez Street, First Station, 02 671 9403.